Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 The two main allowances are the nil rate band and the residential nil rate band.

 The second part is the residential nil rate band.
-It is set now at £175,000 per person, if their net estate is not more than £2m.
+It is set now at £175,000 per person if their net estate is not more than £2m.
 This is for use against a person’s home left to a direct descendant.

 Once someone’s net estate is beyond £2m, the band reduces by £1 for every £2 the estate is over that threshold.
 So, for an estate of £2,200,000, the threshold would reduce by £100,000 to £75,000.
+Once an estate is worth more than £2,350,000 this additional residential nil rate band is lost.

-Applying the nil rate band
+Applying the residential nil rate band

 There are provisions to use this nil rate band even if a person has ‘downsized’ or even sold their property before death.
 As long as this happened after 8 July 2015 and some of the estate passes to direct descendants, the former home would have qualified for the residence nil rate band and some or all the residential nil rate band can be claimed.